 The foundation of our Hatha Yoga 90 class is the Bikram Yoga series of 26 postures and 2 breathing exercises and the foundation of Bikram Yoga is Hatha Yoga.
 One of the key differences between regular Hatha Yoga and the Bikram Yoga series is the addition of heat and humidity.
 With the removal of the heat component, the series of 26 postures and 2 breathing exercises remains unchanged and simply reverts back to it’s Hatha Yoga roots.

-Our Hatha Yoga 90 class is therefore, a sequence of 26 Hatha (physical) Yoga postures and 2 breathing exercises, practiced over the course of 90 minutes.
+Our Hatha Yoga 90 class is therefore, a low intensity sequence of 26 Hatha (physical) Yoga postures and 2 breathing exercises, practiced over the course of 90 minutes.

 The practice room will not be heated to the temperatures that Bikram Yoga practitioners are accustomed too.
 Having said that, the room won’t be cold.
 Although the room will be a comfortable temperature, we do suggest wearing an extra layer of clothing until you warm up and both you and your body acclimate to this new practice.

 With the cooler temperatures in the practice room, you should take it easy!
 We talk about “the slower you do the better” and if there was ever a time to put this into practice, it is during a Hatha Yoga 90 class.
 Moderation is essential until both your mind and your body have made the adjustment.
 This class is challenging, no doubt about it!
 You may just find that the challenges present themselves in different ways.